Skip to Main Content

 reference book is a book that contains short overviews or summaries of many topics.
 Encyclopedias are the most common type of reference book.
 You can find reference books in the Reference section, which is on the first floor of Simpson Library.

-Guides to Historic Literature
+Guides to historic literature

 Chronologies